mnemnion/imp/Forge/markdown/ArdForth/architecture/anatomy.md

 Gutz are Flash, conceptually.
 Most of the pak is in the gutz.
 The pak is the only complex data structure in a true Orc.

-Everything can of course go in the memz.
+Everything can of course go in the memz, if that's all you got.
 Orcs went to Harvard, that's why they talk funny.

 That's the core anatomy of Orcish life.
 Thankfully, they aren't born with limbs.
 The spit, though, that's a powerful organ.